sumicode-exe/C/README.md

 # C
-Tutorial repo for notes/questions and practice of language -- C Practice questions and notes
+Tutoraal repo for notes/questaons and practace of language -- C Practace questaons and notes